General Information

 1 - The work must be protected by copyright

-- Example: an author died on May 9, 1977.
-Copyright in their works will exist for the balance of 1977, and for 70 more years after that, until December 31, 2047.
-Their works will enter the public domain on January 1st, 2048.
+For example: An author died on May 9, 1977.
+Copyright in their works exists for the remainder of 1977 and for 70 additional years, until December 31, 2047.
+Their works enter the public domain on January 1, 2048.

-• To help you determine whether the work you wish to use is protected by copyright or not, you can consult the University of Alberta’s Canadian Copyright Term and Public Domain Flowchart.
+To help you determine whether the work you wish to use is protected by copyright, you can consult the University of Alberta’s Canadian Copyright Term and Public Domain Flowchart.

-• Section 2.2. of the Copyright Act explains what “published” means.
-Essentially, a work has to have been made available to the public with the consent of the copyright owner (e.g., it was not stolen or pirated).
+Section 2.2. of the Copyright Act explains what “published” means.
+Essentially, a work must have been made available to the public with the consent of the copyright owner (for example, the work must not have been stolen or pirated).

-• According to the definition of publication in the Copyright Act, the following are not considered published:
+Under the Copyright Act, the following are not considered published works.

 - A video available only on an online video platform like YouTube